stephenhouser/k40-whisperer/README.md

 ## Rebuilding from Source (macOS)

 In the main directory run `build_macOS.sh`.
 This will create a clickable macOS Application in the `./dist` directory named `K40 Whisperer.app` that can then be distributed or moved to your Applications folder.

-If your default `python` is the macOS default system Python, read below.
-You have work to do first.
+See the following sections for details based on your chosen Python version.

 If you are using one of the most excellent [Homebrew](https://brew.sh/) versions of Python, you are not only a wonderful person, but life will be easy for you.
-This build process has been tested on `Python 3.7.2` and 'Python 2.7.15`
+This build process has been tested *mostly* on `Python 3.7.2` and 'Python 2.7.15` using [pyenv](https://github.com/pyenv/pyenv).

-NOTE: When installing Homebrew Python, you should `--enable-framework`.
+NOTE: When installing Python with `pyenv`, you should use the `--enable-framework` flag so that Python can get properly bundled with the application.

-### Python 3.7.2 (preferred)
+### Python 3.7.2 (preferred method)

-Set up Python 3.7.2.
-Something like the following
+Set up Python 3.7.2 with HomeBrew and pyenv.
+Something like the following should work

 ```
+# Install HomeBrew (only if you don't have it)
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+# Install Dependencies (only if you haven't done this already)
+brew install libusb
+brew cask install inkscape
+brew install pyenv

+# Install Python 3.7.2 with pyenv and set it as the default Python
 PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.7.2
 pyenv global 3.7.2
 rehash
 ```

-Then a simple build should work
+Then running the build should work.
+If not, well, there should be a lot of error messages to help you track things down.

 ```
 ./build_macOS.sh